Transform Counselling

 You can access our service two ways:

 We offer sliding scale fees on an honour system.
-Choose the fee that is most appropriate to your situation.
+You choose the fee that is most appropriate to your situation.
+Our suggested pay scale is:

 We get it!
 Life happens.
-If you can't attend your appointment, please let us know 24 hours in advance whenever possible.
-This allows us to offer your appointment time to other people.
+If you can't attend your appointment, please let us know 48 hours in advance whenever possible.
 We reserve the right to charge a fee for missed appointments with late or no notice, depending on your reason for cancelling or not attending.
-Currently our late/no cancellation fee is $35 per appointment.
+Check your service agreement for our current cancellation fee.

 Thank you for your referral.
 Please send it through to kai@transform-counselling.com.au.